Nozipho1/TelcoCustomerChurn/README.md

-# TelcoCustomerChurn
+# Telco Customer Churn

-I work with real-world data from the Telco industry with the goal to effectively predict customer churn.
+Using python, I work with real-world data from the Telco industry with the goal to effectively predict customer churn.
+Customer churn occurs when customers decide to end their subscriptions or services with the telecom company.
+The goal is to create logistic regression and random forest machine learning models that can forecast customer churn.
+By analysing historical customer data, these models will help us determine the likelihood of a customer either leaving the service (churning) or staying with it.
+This predictive capability is crucial for the telecom company to implement effective retention strategies.